GOLF BALL SELECTION GUIDE

 • Surlyn cover for enhanced durability and a soft feel

-• Alignment design allows for putts to be lined up on the green without the need to mark your ball
+• Design allows for putts to be lined up without the need to mark your ball

-• 80% compression allows for maximum distance and spin control, even for golfers with lower swing speeds
+• 80% compression allows for maximum distance and spin control

 FORB SF-3 Golf Balls

-• Impact resin middle layer enhances control without sacrificing shot distance
+• Impact resin layer enhances control without sacrificing distance

-• Soft, durable Urethane cover provides exceptional spin control on approach shots and chip shots
+• Urethane cover provides exceptional spin control on approach & chip shots

-• Combination of feel and durability makes the ball a great option for all skill levels
+• Feel & durability makes the ball a great option for all skill levels

-• Alignment design allows putts to be lined up without the need to mark your ball
+• Design allows putts to be lined up without the need to mark your ball

 FORB 1-Piece Driving Range Golf Balls